evennia/evennia/evennia/contrib/events/USERDOC.md

 Behind the scene, the `deny()` function raises an exception that is being intercepted by the handler of events.
 Calling this function in events that cannot be stopped may result in errors.

 You could easily add other helper functions.
 This will greatly depend on the objects you have defined in your game, and how often specific features have to be used by event users.
-You will find a list of helper functions, their syntax and examples, in the documentation on events specific to you game (see below).

 ### Variables in events

 Most events have variables.
 Variables are just Python variables.
 As you've seen in the previous example, when we manipulate characters or character actions, we often have a `character` variable that holds the character doing the action.
 The list of variables can change between events, and is always available in the help of the event.
 When you edit or add a new event, you'll see the help: read it carefully until you're familiar with this event, since it will give you useful information beyond the list of variables.

+Sometimes, variables in events can also be set to contain new directions.
+One simple example is the exits' "msg_leave" event, that is called when a character leaves a room through this exit.
+This event is executed and you can set a custom message when a character walks through this exit, which can sometimes be useful:

+    @event/add down = msg_leave
+        message = "{character} falls into a hole in the ground!"

+Then, if the character Wilfred takes this story, others in the room will see:

+    Wildred falls into a hole in the ground!

 ### Events with parameters